pumaworkshop/puma-workshop/install/README_INSTALLATION.md

 3. Install a Python IDE.
 We recommend Pycharm, but if you have a preference, use the one you like.
 4. Run the Puma install script for your OS (`install_windows.bat`, `install_linux.sh` or `install_macos.sh`)

-The script should install all requirements for Puma, and checks out the Puma workshop repository int he scripts directory.
+The script should install all requirements for Puma, and checks out the Puma workshop repository in the scripts directory on windows, or in your home directory on MacOS and Linux.

 ## Offline functionality
 Where possible, the scripts support using installation files.
 Which files depend on the OS.